Multi-mesh multi-objective optimization with application to a model problem in urban design: Results

-To test the computation of view, houses were arbitrarily positioned on the island as seen in Figure \ref{fig:camera-position}.
+To test the 3D view model, houses are arbitrarily placed on the island as seen in Figure \ref{fig:camera-position}.
+The computed view from the yellow dot in Figure \ref{fig:camera-position} for four different directions is shown in Figure \ref{fig3Dview}.

-For this test case we would like to examine how attractive it is to place a new house at the yellow dot, just next to the already existing house.
-The views in Figures \ref{fig:view1}--\ref{fig:view4} are all views from the camera located at the yellow dot in Figure \ref{fig:camera-position}.

-Figures \ref{fig:view1}--\ref{fig:view4} show a variety of views from the selected location.
-Figure \ref{fig:view1} shows a fair view with a lot of sky and sea view but also three houses and a part of the island can be seen.
-Therefore the view valuation becomes $V=0.74$.
-To get a better view there should be as much sea or sky as possible and less houses and ground.
-A better example can be seen in Figure \ref{fig:view2}, where $V = 0.87$.
-Examples of views from the other end of the view scale can be found in Figure \ref{fig:view3} and \ref{fig:view4}, where a neighbouring house blocks the view.
-In Figure \ref{fig:view4} one can almost only see the neighbouring house, which also results in a very low value of the view.

-The $360^{\circ}$ horizontal view measure \eqref{eq:V360_estimate} naturally depends on the cardinal direction.
-We compute the value based on 32 computed rasterizations.
-If the south direction is chosen to be in the direction of the view, we obtain the value $V_{360} = 0.68$ (as a result of looking straight at a neighboring house), whereas if we choose the south direction to be in the opposite direction of the neighbouring house we obtain $V_{360} = 0.73$.
+The $360^{\circ}$ horizontal view measure $V_{360}$, defined by \eqref{eq:V360_estimate}, depends on the cardinal direction.
+For 32 computed rasterizations from the yellow dot in Figure \ref{fig:camera-position}, $V_{360} = 0.68$, if south is in the direction of the neighboring house; and $V_{360} = 0.73$, if south is in the opposite direction.